Correspondents' dinner shooting suspect charged with attempted assassination of Trump

 What to know

-- SUSPECT IN COURT: The man accused of opening fire outside the White House Correspondents’ Association Dinner is expected to be charged in federal court today.
+- SUSPECT IN COURT: In his first court appearance today, the man accused of opening fire outside the White House Correspondents’ Association dinner was charged with attempting to assassinate President Donald Trump.

-- NOTE TO FAMILY: California teacher and engineer Cole Tomas Allen, 31, believed it was his duty to target Trump administration officials, according to a note he sent family members minutes before the attack that was provided to NBC News by a senior administration official.
+- NOTE TO FAMILY: California teacher and engineer Cole Tomas Allen, 31, believed it was his duty to target Trump administration officials, according to a note he sent family members minutes before the attack, provided to NBC News by a senior administration official.

-- TRUMP REACTS: President Donald Trump said he "wasn't worried" during the shooting, which saw him evacuated from the packed ballroom after the suspect charged at a Secret Service checkpoint.
+- TRUMP REACTS: Trump said he "wasn't worried" during the shooting, which saw him evacuated from the packed ballroom after a person charged at a Secret Service checkpoint.

 - SECURITY QUESTIONS: Armed with multiple weapons, the suspect exchanged gunfire with law enforcement in the Washington hotel's lobby and was tackled, police said.
 The incident has raised questions about security protocols surrounding the event.